COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Apr" >}}

+* Our paper on "Exploring Structural Similarity in Fitness Landscapes via Graph Data Mining: A Case Study on Number Partitioning Problems" has been accepted to [IJCAI 2023](https://ijcai-23.org/).
+Congratulations to Mingyu!
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> April 19

+* Our paper on "A Surrogate Assisted Evolutionary Strategy for Image Approximation by Density-Ratio Estimation" has been accepted to [CEC 2023](https://2023.ieee-cec.org/).
+Congratulations to Phoenix!
+Very well done! <i class='fa fa-calendar' style='font-size:19px'></i> April 15

+{{< /tab >}}

 {{< tab "Mar" >}}

 * **COLA-Lab is now hiring!!!
 We have multiple fully funded PhD studentships available for September 2023 entry.
 Detailed information can be found from [here](/docs/home/vacancies).**